box/developer.box.com/content/guides/authentication/sso.md

 When SSO is enabled but not required, managed users will have the option to
 either:

 - log in with a Box username and password
 - log in with their SSO provider

 When SSO is enabled and required, Box will force all managed users to log in with their enterprise's configured SSO provider.
-In this case, any user that tries to log in must be configued on the SSO side, in addition to having a Box account matching the email address passed via SAML.
+In this case, any user that tries to log in must be configured on the SSO side, in addition to having a Box account matching the email address passed via SAML.

 <Message warning>